ibm-cloud-docs/codeengine/eventing.md

 ```
 {: screen}

-Now every time that you make a change to your bucket, your app recieves notification.
+Now every time that you make a change to your bucket, your app receives notification.